-As a part of the Developer Experience team at Apollo, and someone who uses personally Apollo’s tools, I totally know what it feels like to not know if I’m doing things correctly.
-That’s I’ve decided work with the Apollo Client team to help put together the Apollo Client Best Practices series.
+As a part of the Developer Experience team at Apollo, and someone who personally uses Apollo’s tools, I totally know what it feels like to not know if I’m doing things correctly.
+That’s why I’ve decided to work with the Apollo Client team to help put together the Apollo Client Best Practices series.

 Apollo Client is, first and foremost, a GraphQL client library.
 You can cache subsets of your backend data graph on the client-side and work with it the same way you’d work with

 global state using tools like Redux or React Context.
 This means Apollo Client is also a state management library and a data-fetching tool.
 State management and data fetching are two massive pieces of the puzzle building client-apps, but there are other problems to solve too.

 What about architecture?
 How do we handle the various types of state (component, local, remote)?
 What about testing, pagination, server-side rendering, or security?

 We like principles.
 This series is a curation of our advice for how to use Apollo Client to build testable, flexible, and maintainable production applications.

 If you’re rusty or unfamiliar with Apollo Client and GraphQL, I’d recommend first walking through the getting started guide, learning about queries and mutations, then trying out the full-stack tutorial.

 After that, check out the posts from the series in order.